ankitaritgithub/qa-automation-assessment/README.md

 Comprehensive QA automation test suite covering manual testing, UI automation, API automation, unit testing, and E2E testing.

+## **Assessment (Attached)**

+- **File:** `QA Automation Engineer - Assessment.pdf` (located at the repository root)
+- **Summary:** The attached assessment contains the full question set and acceptance criteria you were assigned.
+It focuses on implementing and validating a comprehensive QA automation solution covering:
+  - UI automation (Playwright)
+  - API automation (Postman/Newman)
+  - Unit testing (Jest)
+  - End-to-end scenarios and test reporting
+- **What to do next:** Open the attached PDF to read the full task descriptions and acceptance criteria.
+Use the existing test structure in this repo to implement the required tests, then run and attach the generated reports.

 ## 📁 Project Structure

 ```